 This is one of the most interesting Hollywood couplings we learned about in quite some time.
 Apparently, Pennywise and the Babadook are dating.
 In fact, they're in a long term committed relationship.
 Buzzfeed pointed out Wednesday morning that news of the relationship appeared online earlier this week after the debut of the movie It.

-It all began with the Babadook, a horror movie monster who became a gay icon in June — which happens to be Pride Month.
-As Buzzfeed points out, a photoshopped image of a Netflix movie suggestion placed the Australian horror film under "LGBTQ" movies made its way around the internet, prompting the idea that the monster in the movie was an essential gay icon.
-Twitter then anointed the movie monster a true gay icon and a meme was born.
+It all began with the Babadook, a horror film monster who became a gay icon in June — which happens to be Pride Month.
+As Buzzfeed points out, a photoshopped image of a Netflix movie suggestion placed the Australian horror film under "LGBTQ" movies made its way around the internet, prompting the idea that the monster in the film was an essential gay icon.
+Twitter then anointed the film monster a true gay icon and a meme was born.

 Stephen King's It, which arrived in theaters Friday, features a demonic entity named "It" that feasts on the fears of children and takes the form of a clown named Pennywise.
 He's very scary.
 He's played by Bill Skarsgård, a decidedly not scary looking specimen.